Alig96/nzombies/README.md

 A GM13 Nazi Zombies style (WIP) gamemode

-Download folder and place it in garrysmod/garrysmod/addons If it for some reason doesn't work, refer to the Fallback branch using the old structure (installed differently)
+Download folder and place it in garrysmod/garrysmod/addons Make sure the structure has a path to addon.json like this: garrysmod/garrysmod/addons/nzombies/addon.json

+If you have bugs, suggestions, or general improvements, open up an issue with the issue button at the top.
+If you want to help, feel free to create pull requests with your changes.
+If you have questions, add me on steam :)

-This is an edited version featuring these changes:
+This is an edited version from Aligs original featuring these changes:

 - Revival System & Health
 	- You get downed by losing all HP